BRITECITY

 City Response

-FAQ: Was the Huntington Beach data breach covered by cyber insurance?
+FAQ: Was the Huntington Beach ransomware attack covered by cyber insurance?

 Note: Incident details are based on publicly available reports as of publication date.
 BRITECITY does not have direct access to city investigation findings.
 Businesses should contact official city communications for the latest status.